 Honda has been using our tools in developing the FADEC software of a turbofan engine.

 Daimler has been using our tools in many automotive software projects, including the powertrain control system of the new Actros truck.

 NASA used our timing-analysis tool for demonstrating the absence of timing-related software defects in the 2010 Toyota investigation.

 OHB uses our tools in the development of onboard software essential for mission success of the SmallGEO platform for geostationary communication satellites and the GALILEO FOC+++ platform for satellite navigation.

-ESA used our tools to prove the absence of runtime errors in the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling it to transport payloads to the International Space Station.
+ESA used our runtime-error analyzer to prove the absence of runtime errors in the automatic docking software of the Jules Verne Automated Transfer Vehicle, enabling it to transport payloads to the International Space Station.

 As a leading provider of embedded wireless communication and positioning solutions, u‑blox is using our tools to avoid stack overflow at compile time and to increase the reliability and quality of their controlling software.